 This liability is not dependent on any negligence on the owner’s part, or whether or not the dog has bitten anyone or any animal in the past.
 This is known as strict liability law in Oshawa and the rest of Ontario and while there are a few defenses for it, the owner of the dog is usually found liable.

 Because there are some possible defenses even in these strict liability cases, it is important that dog bite victims speak to an Oshawa dog bite lawyer that has experience with these cases.
-Experienced injury lawyers can work hard to fight for their client’s rights to compensation following their injuries.
+Our Oshawa injury lawyers can work hard to fight for their client’s rights to compensation following their injuries.

 Dog Owners Laws